shr0m/BletchleyMaker/README.md

 # BletchleyMaker
 ![Program Demo](./image.gif)

+### As this application is not CA signed, a security warning may appear.
+All code within the application exists within this repository.

 A personal project aimed at RAFAC (RAF Air Cadet) code-breaking exercises.
 The purpose of this tool is to encode sentences and create decode grids for the Air Cadet Bletchley Park cipher.
 This automates the process of making codes for Air Cadet activities.

 ## Features Available